Show.me.uk - the children's section of the 24 Hour Museum.

 You could stick a base onto the card, making it into a pot, and fill it with pot pourri (that smelly stuff that mums and grandmas really love) or yummy chocolates.

-We left our card quite plain - you could decorate yours - stick glitter onto it, colour in the flowers, draw designs on the pot, glue scraps of material around the pot or stick a sign on it with the name of the person you're giving it to - it's up to you.
+We left our card quite plain - you could decorate yours - stick glitter onto it, colour in the flowers, draw designs on the pot, stick scraps of material around the pot - it's up to you.

-Whatever you do with it, they will love it, we guarantee it!
-And don't forget to send us a photo of your creation - we'd love to see it.
+Whatever you do with it, your mum or grandma will love it, we guarantee it!